 Series C funding

-A company entering Series C funding is typically looking to diversify an already successful business.
-The funds are mainly used to develop new products, expand into additional markets, or even acquire other businesses.
-Since the company is now a successful venture, more established and risk-averse capital sources — like hedge funds, private equity firms, and investment banks — can provide support.
+A company entering a series C funding round is typically looking to diversify an already successful business.
+Funding is mainly used to develop new products, expand into additional markets, or even acquire other businesses.
+Since the company is now a successful venture, more established and risk-averse capital sources, including hedge funds, private equity firms, and investment banks, provide support.

-The valuation during Series C is based on hard data as the company has a proven track record of expansion and has shown its goals are attainable.
+The valuation during series C is based on hard data, as the company has a proven track record of expansion and has shown that its goals are attainable.
 The allure of possible future success is no longer a significant factor.
-This is often the last funding round, but it is not uncommon for a company to enter into a Series D or even a Series E round.
+This stage is often the last funding round, but it is not uncommon for a company to enter into a series D or even a series E round.

 [Read more: Financing Strategies for Every Stage of Your Business]

-IPO is the final funding stage.
+An initial public offering (IPO) is the final funding stage.
 It allows the general public to buy shares in the company.
 This stage involves a new level of public transparency.
-The general public is entitled to company documentation including the company’s prospectus and privately held filing information.
-The company is no longer private after an IPO, and the transparency level will reflect this.
+The general public is entitled to company documentation, including the company's prospectus and privately held filing information.
+The company is no longer private after an IPO.

 An IPO unlocks a significant level of funding while offering a lower equity cost.
-The only downside, besides the legal costs, is a significant loss of company control.
-A company with an IPO is no longer a startup and typically operates on a global scale.
+Besides the legal costs, the only downside is a significant loss of company control.
+A company with an IPO is no longer a startup and typically operates globally.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.